Preparing for your hospital visit

 We handle your personal information in accordance with the Nexus Privacy Policy and the Privacy Act 1988 (Cth) (including the Australian Privacy Principles under that Act) and other applicable laws.
 For more information, read our Patient Information & Pre-Admission Booklet, and download the Australian Privacy Principles fact sheet.

-• Quality and safety
+Quality and safety

 Bundaberg Private Day Hospital strictly follows all statutory and relevant body guidelines and Australian Standards.
 We work hard to provide both a supportive environment and the highest level of care for our patients and staff.

-We work together under the management of our Board of Directors, Medical Advisory Committee (MAC) and General Manager/Director of Nursing.
+We work together under the management of our General Manager/Director of Nursing and Medical Advisory Committee (MAC).

 Patient feedback and quality of care